 As the final day of the Perth Racing Summer Carnival, Perth Cup Day offers a great day of racing with two excellent feature races and is held every year on New Year’s Day:

 The Perth Cup, currently sponsored by BMW, tests thoroughbreds over the age of three in a 2,100 metre Group 2 quality Handicap.
 The prize money up for grabs is $400,000.

-The final feature of the Ascot Summer Carnival is the Summer Scorcher, a Listed quality handicap for thoroughbreds over the age of three.
+The Summer Scorcher is a Listed quality handicap for thoroughbreds over the age of three.
 It awards prize money of $100,000 and is run over 1,000 metres.

 The Listed Scenic Blast Stakes (1100m) is an exciting sprint event worth $100,000 raced under quality conditions and open to horses aged three years and older.

 Miss Andretti Stakes Day

 Miss Andretti Stakes Day is headlined by the Miss Andretti Stakes, a listed sprint event raced over 1200m.
 With $100,000 at stake, this race is run under quality conditions and is open to horses aged three years and older.